mesflores/capacity/docs/_posts/2019-05-11-reverse-handlers-pt1.md

 Over the past few weeks (months?), I've been working on the reverse handlers for the Transit Unit and Station state machines.
 Unsurprisingly, this turns out to be quite difficult.
-While writing a "draft" of the handlers isn't too tricky (*i.e.* figuring out what I think I want to do).
+While writing a "draft" of the handlers isn't too hard (*i.e.* figuring out what I think I want to do).
 Turning that into correct implementations has proven a little tricker than I expected.
-In particular, I've faced a couple of challenges that made this trickier than I expected, so I thought I'd outline those a bit here.

 <!--more-->